-- 1. Complete an approved certificate program of at least 30 credits in courses numbered 101 or higher, of which at least 25% of the credits must be taken at LCCC through course enrollment. - Earn a cumulative GPA of at least 2.0.
-Students enrolled in any Health Care Sciences program must pass all courses related to that field of study. - 3.
+- 1. Complete an approved certificate program of at least 30 credits in courses numbered 101 or higher, of which at least 25% of the credits must be taken at LCCC through course enrollment. - 2.
+Earn an overall GPA of at least 2.0. - 3.
 Fulfill all financial obligations to the college.
 Credits earned in certificate programs are applicable to Associate in Applied Science (A.A.S.) degrees in the same field.